ericso/artemis/README.md

 ## Development

 Each component (backend/frontend) has its own development workflow and requirements.
 Please refer to their respective documentation for detailed instructions.

+## Continuous Integration

+The project uses GitHub Actions for continuous integration.
+The following checks are run on each pull request and push to the main branch:

+- Unit tests across multiple Node.js versions (16.x, 18.x, 20.x)
+- ESLint code linting
+- TypeScript type checking

+The workflow configuration can be found in `.github/workflows/test.yml`.